 Fully-online bachelor's degree programs in physician assisting are rare to nonexistent, although some on-campus programs may permit some requirements to be completed online.
+Clinical experience is a major component of most bachelor's programs.
 Fully-online programs in this field of study are more readily available at the master's degree level.
+Most accredited physician assistant programs are, in fact, offered at the master's degree level.

 According to the U.S. Bureau of Labor Statistics (BLS), physician assistants are required to be licensed in all states and must follow a specific course of education.
 After earning a bachelor's degree and, typically, some work experience, physician assistants complete an accredited, 2-year educational program that typically leads to a master's degree.

 Physician Assistant Bachelor's Degree Overview

 Physician assistant bachelor's degree programs provide the scientific and administrative skills required to assist physicians in the clinical setting.
 Students explore the communication, problem-solving and critical reasoning necessary to address issues affecting patients of all ages.
 The challenges of working with the sick, as well as current issues affecting the practice of physician assistants are also explored.